tshino/vscode-kb-macro/README.md

 ```

 **IMPORTANT NOTE**
-  - If you are using any other keymap extension or you have custom keybindings in the `keybindings.json`, unfortunately, likely keystrokes in them won't be recorded.
-See the section below to enable them.
+  - If you are using a keymap extension or any other kind of extension that has keyboard shortcuts or you have custom keybindings in your `keybindings.json`, you will need some additional work to enable them to be recorded.
+See the sections below.

 **YOU CAN RECORD** (basically):
   - Characters that you type in a text editor